nielsmadan/color-me-vim/slide4.md

 2. Use the syntax file for the filetype to find syntax groups.

-3. Use the color scheme to and the syntax groups to apply color.
+3. Use the color scheme and the syntax groups to apply color.